Written by and copyright © 2005-2019 by Thomas N. Bulkowski. All rights reserved. Disclaimer: You alone are responsible

-This page shows two views of the chart pattern indicator.
+This page shows three views of the chart pattern indicator.

 From the FAQ...

 Chart Pattern Indicator Analysis

 The following are DAILY price charts, updated once a week (after Friday's close, current as of that close).
 The scaling is approximate for the indicator (meaning it might look like it's at 36, but the

 actual value is really 34...it's a drawing issue with the charts I'm using).